syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/bubble-heatmap.md

 ### Combining size and color bubble attributes

-In this bubble heatmap type, you can bind the two data source fields to a single data point.
+When the heatmap tile type is **Bubble** and the bubble type is **Sector**, you can bind the two data source fields to a single data point.
 Thereby, each data point represents the two data values with bubble size and bubble color attributes, where the bubble size denotes the magnitude of one data source field and the bubble color denotes the magnitude of another data source field.

+{% if page.publishingplatform == "aspnet-core" %}

+To render a bubble heatmap with size and color series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_BubbleType) property to **SizeAndColor**.

+{% elsif page.publishingplatform == "aspnet-mvc" %}

-To render a bubble heatmap with size and color series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2~Syncfusion.EJ2.HeatMap.HeatMapCellSettings~BubbleType.html) property to **SizeAndColor**.
+To render a bubble heatmap with size and color series, set the [bubbleType](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html#Syncfusion_EJ2_HeatMap_HeatMapCellSettings_BubbleType) property to **SizeAndColor**.

+{% endif %}

 #### Binding data for bubble heatmap with size and color attributes

 ##### Array binding - Table

 {% if page.publishingplatform == "aspnet-core" %}

+The data is represented using array table binding with the bubble type **SizeAndColor** and the tile type **Bubble** in the [cellSettings](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.HeatMap.HeatMapCellSettings.html).

 {% tabs %}
 {% highlight cshtml tabtitle="CSHTML" %}